All spherically symmetric charged anisotropic solutions for compact star: Some Case Studies: Comparison of Present Stellar Model with Compact Stars

 We have presented two tables here (Tables 5 and 6) from where it can be observed that the mass and radius are exactly correspond to the strange stars $RXJ~1856-37$ and $Her~X-1$.
 What we did in the tables are as follows: by considering the mass and radius of the above mentioned stars we have figured out data for the model parameters, and in the next step we evaluated data for different physical parameters, e.g. central density, surface density and central pressure, of those strange stars.
 One can observe that these data set are in good agreement with the available observational data.

-In this connection we would like to mention that previously Maurya et al. \cite{Gupta2011} showed a similar result for $PSR~J~1614-2230$ with isotropic fluid distribution and charge generalization of Durgapal~\cite{Durgapal1985}.
+In this connection we would like to mention that previously Gupta and Maurya~\cite{Gupta2011} showed a similar result for $PSR~J~1614-2230$ with isotropic fluid distribution and charge generalization of Durgapal~\cite{Durgapal1985}.
 We also note that like the models offered by Kalam et al. \cite{Kalam2012}, Hossein et al. \cite{Hossein2012} and Kalam et al. \cite{Kalam2013} our presented models provide significantly promising results with observational evidences.